-When God rescues people from sin and calls them to be his disciples, he does not leave them on their own.
+When God rescues people from sin and calls them to be his disciples, he does not leave them alone.
 God draws his forgiven people into a community where they are invited to share their new life in Jesus and receive all the blessings God has for them as his children.